Slotegrator’s guide to online casino interface design

 It should be as easy as possible for players to register a new account, make a deposit, and start playing.
 The registration button should be prominently placed and highly visible, and the benefits of registering — especially any sign-up bonuses — should be clearly published.

 Online registration forms should be neatly organized, spread across two or three pages to make sure the registration process isn’t overwhelming.
-At the top of the form, there should be an indication showing players how far along they are in the registration process (such as “page 1 of 2”).
+At the top or down of the form, there should be an indication showing players how far along they are in the registration process (such as “page 1 of 2”).

 Data fields should have prompts that indicate what kind of information belongs in each field and what format it should be entered in.
 As each field is filled in, the page should auto-focus on the next field so players can flow through the registration process quickly and easily; getting tangled up in endless forms will have them heading for the door instead of the slots.